by Shari Stauch

-- On your author website.
-Have a separate page/tab for your book club questions so readers visiting your page are immediately given the message that you’re a potential read for their club.
-Paste them onto your site, but also have a pdf of the questions available for download, (perhaps nicely laid out with a graphic of your book's cover), that readers can easily print for their next meeting.
+- On your author website Have a separate page/tab for your book club questions, so readers visiting your page are immediately given the message that you’re a potential read for their club.
+Paste them onto your site, but also have a pdf of the questions available for download, (perhaps nicely laid out with a graphic of your book’s cover), that readers can easily print for their next meeting.

-- Create a Well-Thought Out Pitch
+- Develop a Well-Thought Out Pitch to Book Clubs

 - Quickly grab a reader’s attention